 Various Combinations of Porridge Grains

-4. Sorghum, Bulgur, and Freekeh: The delicate pop of sorghum, the hearty bite of bulgur, and the smoky notes of freekeh create a porridge with a unique blend of textures and a rich, savory flavor that’s both satisfying and comforting.
+Sorghum, Bulgur, and Freekeh – The delicate pop of sorghum adds to the porridge’s texture.
+The hearty bite of bulgur enhances it further.
+Smoky notes of freekeh create a unique blend.
+This results in a rich, savory flavor that’s both satisfying and comforting.

 Gluten-Free Porridge Grains Options